 How can I prevent getting bitten by a tick?

 Perform a thorough tick check after walking/hiking.
-Remove your clothes and check your armpits, your groin area, under your breasts (for women), behind ears, and between toes and fingers (ticks like warm, moist spots).
+Remove your clothes and check your armpits, your groin area, under your breasts (for women), behind your ears, and between your toes and fingers (ticks like warm, moist spots).
 Check your scalp and under your hair.

 Check your pets for ticks, as well.
 Dogs and cats can get Lyme disease, too.